HealthCatalyst/healthcareai-r/refactor_outline.md

 In general, `predict` should take a model or model_list and a dataframe (`newdata`) and return predictions.
 It doesn't change the model object.

-* Classification: should have switch for class vs probaility predictions.
+* Classification: should have switch for class vs probability predictions.
 For former should have these options:
     - maximize accuracy based on training (default)
     - User provided threshold
     - User provided loss function (i.e. ratio of cost of false positive:false negative)